checkedc/checkedc/README.md

 Automated testing is not currently available.

 # Participating
-We're happy to have the help!
+We are happy to have the help.
 You can contribute by trying out Checked C, reporting bugs, and giving us feedback.
 There are other ways to [contribute](CONTRIBUTING.md) too.

 # Licensing
 The software in this repository is covered by the MIT license.
 See the file LICENSE.TXT for the license.
 The Checked C specification is made available by Microsoft under the [OpenWeb Foundation Final Specification Agreement, version 1.0](http://www.openwebfoundation.org/legal/the-owf-1-0-agreements/owfa-1-0).
 Contributions of code to the SSDP Checked LLVM/clang repos are